IRkernel/IRkernel/README.md

 IRkernel::installspec(name = 'ir32', displayname = 'R 3.2')
 ```

+By default, it installs the kernel per-user.
+To install system-wide,
+use `user = FALSE`.
+To install in the `sys.prefix` of the currently
+detected `jupyter` command line utility, use `sys_prefix = TRUE`.

 Now both R versions are available as an R kernel in the notebook.

 ### If you encounter problems during installation